The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Introduction

 The majority of TDEs are not associated with on-axis relativistic jets \citep{Alexander2020} (hereafter non-jetted TDEs).
 The sample of jetted TDEs includes four objects: Sw\,J1644+57 \citep{Bloom2011, Burrows2011, Zauderer2011}, Sw\,J2058+05 \citep{Cenko2012, Pasham2015}, and Sw\,J1112$-$82 \citep{Brown2015} were discovered by the hard X-ray Burst Alert Telescope (BAT) on board \swift, whereas AT2022cmc was discovered by ZTF in the optical \citep{Andreoni2022_gcn_discovery, Yao2022_ATel_22cmc, Pasham2022_ATel_22cmc}.
 Among them, Sw\,J1644+57 is the most well studied.
 Its fast X-ray variability and extremely high isotropic equivalent X-ray luminosity ($\sim 10^{47}\,{\rm erg\,s^{-1}}$) suggest that the early-time X-rays are powered by internal dissipation within a jet.
 A sudden X-ray flux drop by a factor of $\sim10^2$ indicates a jet shut off at rest-frame 370\,days after discovery \citep{Zauderer2013}, after which the X-ray emission is consistent with being powered by a forward shock \citep{Eftekhari2018, Cendes2021a}.

-During the outburst of a stellar mass black hole X-ray binary (XRB), as the mass accretion rate ($\dot M_{\rm acc}$) varies, the X-ray source transitions between distinct spectral states governed by the global evolution of the disk--corona system \citep{Remillard2006}.
+During the outburst of a stellar-mass black hole X-ray binary (XRB), as the mass accretion rate ($\dot M_{\rm acc}$) varies, the X-ray source transitions between distinct spectral states governed by the global evolution of the disk--corona system \citep{Remillard2006}.
 A major question in accretion physics is whether a similar geometry operates in the environment around MBHs.
-Recent studies of a sample of Changing-Look Active Galactic Nuclei (CLAGN) support a scale-invariant nature of black hole accretion flows \citep{McHardy2006, Walton2012, Ruan2019}.
-However, the preexisting gas and dusty torus sometimes complicate interpretation of the observables in CLAGN \citep{Guolo2021}.
+Recent studies of a sample of Changing-Look Active Galactic Nuclei (CLAGNs) support a scale-invariant nature of black hole accretion flows \citep{McHardy2006, Walton2012, Ruan2019}.
+However, the preexisting gas and dusty torus sometimes complicate interpretation of the observables in CLAGNs \citep{Guolo2021}.
 On the other hand, the majority of TDEs are hosted by otherwise quiescent galaxies \citep{French2020}.
 Therefore, TDEs provide ideal laboratories for studying MBH accretion in different regimes \citep{Ulmer1999, Strubbe2009}.

 ZTF conducts multiple time-domain surveys using the ZTF mosaic camera \citep{Dekany2020} on the Palomar Oschin Schmidt 48-inch (P48) telescope.
 The ZTF team selects TDE candidates by imposing a set of criteria, such as proximity to a galaxy nucleus, a lack of pre-flare nuclear activity, a lack of $g-r$ color change, etc (see detailed descriptions in \citealt{vanVelzen2019, vanVelzen2021}).
 The filter is executed by AMPEL \citep{Nordin2019}.
 We use the Fritz marshal\footnote{\url{https://github.com/fritz-marshal/fritz}} to coordinate our follow-up classifications.
 Thanks to its fast survey speed, ZTF is now reporting $\sim15$ TDEs per year \citep{vanVelzen2021, Hammerstein2022}.